 Movement around school

 Whilst we are allowing students to move around the building this means we will work even harder at maintaining distance and cleanliness.
 We will have a strict one-way system for ensuring the students are not in contact with each other for any appreciable length of time.
 This will include walking outside to get to particular lessons.
-Lesson changeover will be staggered to reduce the number of students on the corridor at any one time

 Students, as far as possible, will face the same direction (most do anyway) but this may not be possible in some specialist rooms e.g. Art or Technology.
 Upon arrival, staff will have already cleaned the desks but students may also be required to use desk wipes.
 Hand sanitiser is available in all classrooms.